 - Last frost date.
 This date tells you on average when you can safely plant young plants, crops, and annuals.
 It’s a horrible feeling to plant a perfect row of tender lettuces on a sunny afternoon in early May, and then wake up to a foot of snow the next morning (true story).
 Save your time, effort, and money, and wait for the last frost date to pass, and always, always check the forecast.

-- Tools: Get one good pair of pruners and loppers, and one good hand shovel, and one good big shovel.
+- Tools: Get one good pair of pruners and loppers, and one good hand shovel (a trowel), one hefty, weight-earing, round-point shovel, and one good weeding tool (I like the Cape Codder).
 That should enable you to tackle the majority of most garden tasks.

 (And also get a trusted plant sitter to water your garden for you when you’re on vacation – especially the hydrangeas.)